How does dental hygiene affect your overall health?

 In addition, gum disease and tooth loss may contribute to the development of plaques in the carotid artery.

 Your oral health is an essential part of your overall well-being.
-If you’d like help improving your oral hygiene routine to better your overall health, please contact our Ottawa dentists to schedule an appointment today.
+If you’d like help improving your oral hygiene routine to better your overall health, please contact our Nepean, Ottawa dentists to schedule an appointment today.

 New Patients Always Welcome

-Looking for a dentist in Ottawa?
+Looking for a dentist in Nepean, Ottawa?
 We're accepting new patients at our dental clinic!
 Contact us to get started today.

 Request Appointment